RichardLitt/meta-knowledge/README.md

 > 💡 A list of knowledge repositories

-A few of us have started making GitHub repositories to document everything.
+@yoshuawuyts started a GitHub repository to document everything: others have followed suit and made their own.
 This is a list of them.

 ## Repositories